America's Best Places to See Fall Colors (That Aren't in New England)

 Yeah, it's a bit of an oddball place, but even in a state known for beautiful coastal scenery, no place tops the Upper Peninsula.
 Bordering three of the Great Lakes, a fall-foliage drive through these parts will take you across the Mackinac Bridge and along the Keweenaw Peninsula.
 The best spot to catch great views is in the far north's Copper Harbor (with a quick detour along the kaleidoscopic Pictured Rocks National Lakeshore), but a drive through the vast wilderness on the way there is just as vibrant, and mostly uninterrupted.
 When you’re done driving for a bit, pull over for a seasonal brew by the fireplace at Houghton's Keweenaw Brewing Company.

 It’s a given that fall foliage will be spectacular here, considering the city’s namesake shimmery golden trees, but that doesn’t mean you’ll be at all prepared for it when you see it.
-It's worth a trip to this resort -- one of our favorite mountain towns in America -- 160 gorgeous miles southwest of Denver just to spot bright yellows and oranges contrasted against regal snow-capped mountains.
-Visit the nearby Maroon Bells, an iconia vista and the most-photographed mountain range in North America.
-September and October bring festivities like the Golden Leaf Half Marathon and Aspen Film Fest, which you can squeeze between gold-flecked bike rides up the Rio Grande Trail.
+It's worth a trip to this resort 160 gorgeous miles southwest of Denver just to spot bright yellows and oranges contrasted against regal snow-capped mountains.
+Visit the nearby Maroon Bells, an iconic vista and the most-photographed mountain range in North America, then enjoy a gold-flecked bike ride up the Rio Grande Trail.

 Great Smoky Mountains National Park, North Carolina/Tennessee

 America's most visited national park relies on more than just the Old West photos in Gatlinburg.
 Summer hiking and winter skiing aren't even the best reasons to go.
-The best time to visit here is the fall -- especially mid-October through early November -- when the Great Smoky Mountains turn to fire (figuratively, of course) in a sea of orange, yellow, and red.
+The best time to visit here is the fall—especially mid-October through early November—when the Great Smoky Mountains explode into a sea of orange, yellow, and red.
 One of the best ways to scope that splendor is to hike to Looking Glass Falls.
-Plan out your visit with the Smokies’ Fall Foliage Prediction Map, and don’t forget the Gatlinburg Smoky Mountains Harvest Festival -- it runs this year from September 6 through November 22.
+Plan out your visit with the Smokies’ Fall Foliage Prediction Map.

 Upstate New York